jppollmeier/jppollmeier.github.io/README.md

 Now I am going to introduce you to the heart of this thesis which all prior pokemon subset selection lead up to.
 The algorithm works by looking the individually top performing 6 pokemon and the respective team they form.
 This is our baseline which needs to be beaten.
 Over a great number of battles I tested their performance and estimated their win probability against a random team.
 Now we make a selection of teams from our candidate pool making sure each pokemon gets selected at least once.
 Then the simulation process starts and we divide the teams into two groups based on our findings.
 Teams who significantly performed better than our baseline are here to stay while the rest gets discarded.
 We perform a union over the pokemon of the teams which stay and do not adjust the opponent pool?~~

 ## 3. Implementation
+In this implementation section, I will over the key components behind the different approaches.
+While I won't cover every detail here, those interested in the full implementation can have a look at the code, which is in the GitHub repository. [^2]

 ### 3.1 Battle Simulation
+The battle simulation consists of two main parts: the Pokémon class and the Battle class.
+Both of these classes will be touched upon in the following subsections.

 #### 3.1.1 Pokemon Class
+The Pokemon class contains

 #### 3.1.2 Battle Class

 ### 3.2 Graph Theory Algorithms
 ### 3.3 Iterative Algorithm
 ### 3.4 Incremental Team Optimization